-Commercial fleets not involved with interstate comlmerce are subject to regulation by the individual states.
-Most state regulations for intrastate commerce mirror federal regulations.
+Commercial fleets not involved with interstate commerce are subject to regulation by the individual states..
 In addition, specific state laws may specify additional requirements over and above the federal requirements, and may apply to vehicles registered within that state.
 You must check with the state DOT and motor vehicle regulatory agencies within the state(s) in which you operate to determine exactly what regulations apply.

 Federal Motor Carrier Safety Administration (FMCSA), Title 49 CFR, Part 390.5 defines interstate commerce as trade, traffic or transportation in the U.S. :

 Between a place in a state and a place outside of such state (including a place outside of the United States; or